nadissa1508/command-line-clue-ludwing/game/notebook.md

-clue 6: Through the window, you spot movement in the direction of the dock. clue 7: Check the playground in the park. clue 8: Investigation Conclusion: the murdered happend in the playground
+clue 6: Through the window, you spot movement in the direction of the dock. clue 7: Check the playground in the park. clue 8: Investigation Conclusion: the murdered happend in the playground clue 9: found Bronze Trophy in the shops